basarevych/injectt/README.md

 - **constructor()**

-  Constructs an instance of DI container
+  Constructs an instance of DI container.
+The container self-registers its own instance as service "di".

 - **registerInstance(instance, name)**